MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/tailwind-migration-rehost-server-replication.md

 ### Technical: Post-migration

-After the migration failover, Tailwind Traders reviews the completion procedures for the following source environments:
+After the migration failover, Tailwind Traders reviews the completion procedures for the source environments in their migration.
+There are completion procedures available for the following environments:

 - [VMware agentless VMs](/azure/migrate/tutorial-migrate-vmware#complete-the-migration)
 - [VMware agent-based VMs](/azure/migrate/tutorial-migrate-vmware-agent#complete-the-migration)